 Step 4: Determine the data elements that must be reported for your school or agency and prepare the SARC.

 In determining how to prepare a nonpublic school report card, review the template with two considerations in mind.

 - First, if a particular reporting element is not applicable (such as graduation rate data for a school whose mission does not involve "graduation" in the conventional sense), this reporting element should not be included in the completed report card.

 - Second, if there are no data or other information available for a particular reporting element (such as state assessment results in a case where the students are not required to be tested), this reporting element should not be included in the completed report card.

 For most nonpublic schools, the report card should include at least contact information, a school description and mission statement, a narrative about opportunities for parental involvement, a description of the school's facility conditions and safety plans, information about staff qualifications, and a description of the educational materials that are used at the school.
 Additional information about the school that might be of interest to parents and the community may be added.

 The intention of the SARC program is to make SARCs easily available for parents.
-After SARCs are locally prepared, LEAs must post the SARCs to the Internet.
-The CDE strongly recommends that LEAs post a SARC on each school's Web site.
+After SARCs are locally prepared and approved by the local governing board, LEAs must post their SARCs to the Internet.
+The CDE recommends that LEAs post a SARC on each school's Web site.

-Provide the CDE the school Web site address where links to their SARCs are located.
-Submit the links via the CDE Update Your SARC Web Site Link [http://www3.cde.ca.gov/sarcupdate/link.aspx] Web page .
-The CDE does not collect electronic or paper copies of individual SARCs.
+Provide the CDE with the school's Web site address where links to their SARCs are located.
+Submit the SARC Web links to the CDE via the CDE Update Your SARC Web Site Link (coming soon) Web page .
+The CDE does not collect electronic or paper copies of nonpublic school SARCs.

 Notify parents about the availability of the SARC.
 Provide instructions about how the SARC can be obtained both through the Internet and on paper (upon request).
-Encourage schools to have copies of the SARC available in the school office and at public forums, such as parent information events.
+The CDE recommends that schools have copies of the SARC available in the school office and at public forums, such as parent information events.